michbur/dpcR/inst/dpcReport/summary_plots/data_summary_scatterchart2.md

 The [boxplot](http://docs.ggplot2.org/0.9.3.1/geom_boxplot.html) above describes the relationship between the experiment and the &lambda; value.
 Points belonging to the same experiment and with the same &lambda; value may be overplotted.
-In this case, consult the replicate/experiment chart below.
+In this case, consult the replicate/experiment scatterchart below.

+### Scatterchart